-Kirin J. Makker is Associate Professor of American Studies at Hobart William Smith Colleges.
-Trained as an architect, educated as a scholar in critical space theory, and an artist at heart, Makker works to bridge not only disciplines but their methods of producing knowledge.
-At her institution, she teaches courses on storytelling, power and space, using drawing, sewing and performance art to investigate complex scholarly questions in real time and space.
-Her research on these topics takes several forms, including regular work on an ongoing participatory art projects, exhibiting her artwork in juried shows, and producing scholarly writing on women’s and black history in design and urban planning.
-To see what she’s working on and what her students are making, follow her Instagram @kirinmakker
+Kirin J. Makker is Professor of American Studies at Hobart William Smith Colleges.
+An artist trained as an architect, and a scholar in critical space theory, Makker works to bridge disciplines and their methods of producing knowledge.
+At her institution, she teaches courses which investigate social power and architectural spaces.
+She combines traditional scholarship with creative practice in hand drawing, sewing, and installation art.
+Her research on these topics takes several forms, including designing and leading participatory art projects, exhibiting solo artworks, and producing scholarly writing on women’s and black history in design and urban planning.

 The Womb Chair Speaks draws partially on her personal history with the pelvic inflammatory disease endometriosis.
 Makker originally conceived of the Womb Chair Speaks project and is its primary point person.